New Jersey handyman license: everything you need to know

 I already have a license but:

-- I changed my name – Complete a form to change your name on your card.
+- I changed my name – Submit a name change request form.

-- I misplaced the card – Request a duplicate license from the New Jersey licensing board.
+- I misplaced the card – Request a duplicate card.

-- I changed my address – Complete change of address form.
+- I changed my address – Submit a change of address form.

-How often do I need to renew my electrician license in New Jersey?
+How often do I need to renew my handyman license in New Jersey?